eli-11b/Linux-Admin-Dash/README.md

 ## Future Work

 <p>
+All buttons need to be wired.
+I will have a modal display for the submitting and confirming input and commands when a button is clicked.
 Also, remote connectivity and remote machine control will be added to allow for remote administration.
   <br>
   <br>-Add a place for launchctl -list for apple machines
   <br>-Add a place for systemctl --type=service for linux machines